oiraqi/xcommerce-monolithic/README.md

 ### Functional Requirements
 ### Non-functional Requirements
 - **Performance**
-  - Response time shall not exceed 200 ms
+  - The system shall allow the client to pass Google Lighthouse performance test with at least 80%
 - **Scalability**
   - The system shall scale *out* to preserve performance even when the load grows, at a reasonable cost
 - **Security**